Pelham bank employees save Helena man following stroke - Shelby County Reporter

 By MICHELLE LOVE | Staff Writer

 On Wednesday, Sept.
-8, the quick action of two BBVA USA (now part of PNC) employees saved the life of Helena resident, Rob Holston.
+8, the quick action of two BBVA USA (now part of PNC) employees saved the life of Helena resident Rob Holston.

 Holston suffered a stroke while conducting business inside the Pelham bank, and Financial Sales Consultant Howard Taylor and Branch Retail Executive Patrick Wadsworth saved his life.